vacheee/bjj-fighter-profiling/README.md

 - Fighter profiles are strongly stable year-over-year in the cumulative view (up to 99.8% self-transition for Veterans) but far more volatile in the annual view — a fighter's "type" is a career-long identity, not a season-to-season label.
 - Submission defense and points mastery behave as largely independent skills: the most dominant fighters combine both rather than excelling at just one.

+*These are the headline results — the [full report](report.pdf) goes into much more depth: exact transition percentages between profiles, year-by-year cluster growth, and a full breakdown of how each submission profile behaves when a fight goes to points (and vice versa).*

 ## Tech Stack

 - **Language:** Python